- Aberdeen Dental Society

 - University of Aberdeen Neurological & Neurosurgical Society

-We aim to raise awareness and profile of Aberdeen Dental School, as well as organise social, educational and vocational events for students and staff.
+We aim to raise awareness and profile of the Institute of Dentistry, as well as organise social, educational, and vocational events for students and staff.

 Aberdeen GP Society aims to promote general practice as a career to medical students, providing talks and practical events throughout the year.

 If you are interested in breadth of knowledge and lifelong learning in many branches of medicine, General Practice could be for you.
 The GP Society aims to provide you with talks and practical events lead by experienced and knowledgeable GP’s, so you can have some prior knowledge of the career to help you decide if General Practice is for you.

 A student run society involved in teaching school pupils some basic life support

 HeartStart is an exciting student run society which allows members to teach basic first aid to school pupils.
 We teach pupils in the Aberdeen area and want to promote the importance and practice of safe and effective basic life support.

 - E-MAIL: email@example.com

 We are a pioneering student charity who find matches for blood cancer patients needing a lifesaving transplant

 We are Aberdeen Marrow, a pretty special bunch of students who help save the lives of people with blood cancer.
 We are part of a student network of over 40 UK universities and 7 abroad that volunteers for the charity Anthony Nolan.
 Their vision is, ultimately, to save the lives of everyone who needs a bone marrow or stem transplant.
 In order to achieve this, Aberdeen Marrow helps to find bone marrow and stem cell donors for those in need of a transplant and raise precious funds for the vital work of Anthony Nolan!